Timeline: Uprising against Libya's Muammar Gaddafi

-Here is a timeline on the civil war in Libya since protests against the 42-year rule of Muammar Gaddafi began in February:
+Here is a timeline of the civil war in Libya since protests against Muammar Gaddafi's four-decade rule began in February:

-Feb 15/16, 2011 - A riot in Benghazi is triggered by the arrest of human rights activist Fethi Tarbel, who has worked to free political prisoners, Quryna newspaper reports.
+February 15/16, 2011 - The arrest of human rights activist Fethi Tarbel sparks a riot in Benghazi, Quryna newspaper reports.

-February 17 - Activists designate February 17 as a day of rage.
-It is the anniversary of clashes in Benghazi in 2006 when security forces killed protesters attacking the consulate of the former colonial power Italy.

 February 24 - Anti-government militias take control of central coastal city of Misrata after evicting forces loyal to Gaddafi.